Jayyhk/erdos-lean/README.md

 ## Catalog

 <!-- TABLE:START -->
-205 proofs in the catalog (out of 205 Erdős problems with formalized solutions):
+205 proofs in the catalog (out of 206 non-open Erdős problems with formalized solutions):
 - 187 `complete`
 - 3 `trust_extended`
 - 15 `axiomatic`